pydicom/pydicom/doc/guides/user/installation.rst

             conda install numpy

-To decode JPEG compressed pixel data one or more additional libraries will need to be installed.
-See :doc:`this page </guides/plugin_table>` for details of which library is needed to compress or decompress using a given compression method, as specified by the dataset's (0002,0010) *Transfer Syntax UID* value.
+To decode JPEG compressed pixel data, one or more additional libraries will need to be installed.
+See :doc:`this page </guides/plugin_table>` for details of which library is needed to compress or decompress a given compression method, as specified by the dataset's (0002,0010) *Transfer Syntax UID* value.